HdspUIS/FeatureFusionHDSP_UIS/README.md

 ## License

-This code package is licensed under the GNU GENERAL PUBLIC LICENSE (version 3)
+This code package is licensed under the GNU GENERAL PUBLIC LICENSE (version 3)- see the [LICENSE](LICENSE) file for details

 ## Author